Abdirizaks12/Abdirizaks12/README.md

 ### <div align="center">👋Hi.
-I’m Abdirizak From kenya,Got interested in learning web development to acquire new skills in build what I can imagine off in the internet.
+I’m Abdirizak, I Got interested in learning web development to acquire new skills in build what I can imagine off in the internet.
 So far so good 👍.</div>

 - 👀 I’m interested in frontend web development.